ananelson/civipy/README.md

 This is a brand-new project and code is subject to change at any time.

 Reading the source code is the primary documentation for now.
+There are also some tests which document usage.
+Author is hanging out in CiviCRM mattermost.

-Store your credentails in environment variables `CIVI_REST_BASE`, `CIVI_USER_KEY`, `CIVI_SITE_KEY`.
+Store your credentials in environment variables `CIVI_REST_BASE`, `CIVI_USER_KEY`, `CIVI_SITE_KEY`.

 To log to a file instead of the screen, set the `CIVIPY_LOG_FILE` environment